cp6/laravel-ftp-sftp/README.md

 - Compare files
 - Blade files to view/create/edit Connections

-Uses phpseclib for SFTP and PHP-FTP for FTP.
+Uses phpseclib library for SFTP and PHP-FTP for FTP.

 ## Connection